davec/openbrewcomp/README.markdown

-1. Download the source, either `git clone git://github.com/davec/openbrewcomp` or download a zip or tar archive by clicking the _download_ button at the top of the project’s github page and unzip/untar it to a local directory.
+1. Download the source, either `git clone git://github.com/davec/openbrewcomp` or download a zip or tar archive by clicking the _download_ button at the top of the project&rsquo;s github page and unzip/untar it to a local directory.
 2. Copy `config/database.yml.example` to `config/database.yml` and edit it for
    your environment.
 3. Run `rake setup` to generate the required configuration files.